Applications of Grassmannian flows to coagulation systems: Discussion

-In this case if we wanted to choose $d$ such that $q\mprod d=\delta$ then we would need to go back and solve the equations prescribing the evolution of $p$ and $q$ as a coupled system.
-An important development here should be emphasised though, which is independent of $d$: this equation with nonlocal nonlinearity now has a general isotropic Laplacian term as opposed to the anisotropic diffusion term prevalent in the analogous examples considered in Beck \textit{et al.\/ } \cite{BDMS1,BDMS2}.
-This is due to the term $\Delta_1 q$ in the linear evolution equation for $q$, though unfortunately, this corresponds to a `reverse diffusion' effect.

-We remark that the Smoluchowski coagulation models we considered in Section~\ref{sec:Smoluchowski} are underpinned by stochastic processes, see Aldous~\cite{Aldous}.
+Future directions to pursue include generalising our Grassmannian flow analysis in Section~\ref{sec:FredholmGrassmannians} to multi-dimensional and non-commutative scenarios and utilising composition operators; see Cowen and MacCluer~\cite{CM}, Kucik~\cite{Kucik}.
+Further, Smoluchowski coagulation models are underpinned by stochastic processes, see Aldous~\cite{Aldous}.
 For example, the nested Kingman coalescent underlies the genealogy model, see Lambert and Schertzer~\cite{LS}, while a McKean--Vlasov process underlies the Derrida--Retaux model, see Hu \textit{et al.\/} \cite{HMP}.
-Monte Carlo methods based on such processes are a natural numerical approach to simulating these equations.
-Such methods are flexible and allow for general kernels, for example $k(x,y)=(x^{\alpha}+y^{\alpha})(x^{-\alpha}+y^{-\alpha})$, which arise in applications.
+Connecting our analysis to such processes and looking towards more general kernels that arise in applications is very much of interest, as is developing efficient Monte Carlo methods to simulate such phenomena.